Motocross

-Motocross is a form of off-road motorcycle racing held on enclosed off-road circuits.
+Motocross (abbr.
+MX) is a form of off-road motorcycle racing held on enclosed off-road circuits.
 The sport evolved from motorcycle trials competitions held in the United Kingdom.

 History

 Motocross first evolved in Britain from motorcycle trials competitions, such as the Auto-Cycle Clubs's first quarterly trial in 1909 and the Scottish Six Days Trial that began in 1912.
 When organisers dispensed with delicate balancing and strict scoring of trials in favour of a race to become the fastest rider to the finish, the activity became known as "hare scrambles", said to have originated in the phrase, "a rare old scramble" describing one such early race.
-Though known as scrambles racing (or just scrambles) in the United Kingdom, the sport grew in popularity and the competitions became known internationally as "motocross racing", by combining the French word for motorcycle, motocyclette, into a blend with "cross country".
+Though known as "scrambles racing" (or just "scrambles") in the United Kingdom, the sport grew in popularity and the competitions became known internationally as "motocross racing", by combining the French word for motorcycle, motocyclette, into a blend with "cross country".

 The first known scramble race in the world took place in Camberley, Surrey in 1924.
 The 100th anniversary of the very first Motocross race was commemorated in March 2024.
 The same cub that ran the 1924 event ran it again over the same land.
 During the 1930s the sport grew in popularity, especially in Britain where teams from the Birmingham Small Arms Company (BSA), Norton, Matchless, Rudge, and AJS competed in the events.
 The first motocross race held on an artificial track inside a stadium took place on August 28, 1948, at Buffalo Stadium in the Paris suburb of Montrouge.
 The event was the forerunner to supercross competitions.

 Off-road motorcycles from that era differed little from those used on the street.
 The intense competition over rugged terrain led to technical improvements in motorcycles.
 Rigid frames gave way to suspensions by the early 1930s, and swinging fork rear suspension appeared by the early 1950s, several years before manufacturers incorporated it in the majority of production street bikes.
 The period after World War II was dominated by BSA, which had become the largest motorcycle company in the world.
 BSA riders dominated international competitions throughout the 1940s.